waveline10/financial-risk-management-using-machine-learning-on-mainframes/README.md

 	* Click **Docs**.
 You will learn how to use this service through APIs.
 	* Click **View Credentials**.
 You will have your API Credentials.

-5. Code the chosen Watson service in your Node.js Application using the documentation and credentials.
+5. Develop the chosen Watson service in your Node.js Application using the documentation and credentials.
 ---

 :thumbsup: Congratulations!
 You have successfully developed your first financial Cognitive application in Bluemix.